 With degrees from Stanford, Chicago and Oregon in American History, Christian Ethics and Law, John’s views on the First Amendment first became nationally known when he was Chairman of the National Endowment for the Arts from 1989-92.
 That was the time, during the first Bush Administration, when congress got more mail about the artworks of Robert Mapplethorpe and Andres Serrano than in did about the Savings and Loan Crisis.
 Go figure.

-A life-long trial lawyer, he is retired and lives in Albany, Oregon.
+A life-long trial lawyer, he is retired and lives in Medford, Oregon.

 He is hard at work on a sequel to Blood and Faith.